canonical/lxd/doc/howto/migrate_from_lxc.md

 If you're using the snap, the `lxc-to-lxd` is automatically installed.
 It is available as `lxd.lxc-to-lxd`.

-Otherwise, make sure that you have `go` installed and get the tool with the following command:
+Otherwise, make sure that you have `go` (version 1.18 or later) installed and get the tool with the following command:

-    go get github.com/lxc/lxd/lxc-to-lxd
+    go install github.com/lxc/lxd/lxc-to-lxd@latest

 ## Prepare your LXC containers